 Each worker followed the same sequence of steps, as shown in the flow chart.
 Most (but not all) workers had previous experience with CleanSpace respirators.
 After an introduction to the process and the measurement equipment (backpack and tubes) each worker donned their respirator, underwent a power-off fit test, then a power-on fit test and then entered the contaminated area and performed approximately twenty-five (25) minutes of work.
 At the end of their first work session, they left the contaminated zone, doffed the respirator and had a short rest.
 Then they re-donned the respirator, entered the contaminated zone and performed about another twenty-five (25) minutes of work.
-At the end of the study, they left the contaminated zone and carried out another power-off fit test.
+At the end of their first of work.
+At the end of the respirator, entered the contaminated zone and performed about another twenty-five (25) minutes of work.
+At the end of the study, they left the contaminated zone and performed about another power-off fit test.